EightFold24/pwa-training/04-NativeAPIs/05-indexeddb/README.md

 If we don't supply `keyOptions`, then we'll need to provide a key explicitly later, when storing an object.

-For instance, this object store uses `id` property as the key:
+For instance, this object store uses `id` property as the
 ```js
 db.createObjectStore('books', {keyPath: 'id'});
 ```